Auscitte/auscitte.github.io/_posts/2019-02-06-Crash-Dump-Analysis.md

 A cursory glance reveals the following points of interest:
 - Line **8** confirms that the bugcheck code matches the one seen on the BSOD.
-- Lines **24** and **128** give us exact Windows edition and build.
+- Lines **24** and **128** give us the exact Windows edition and build.
-- Lines **38** and **40** identify **_csrss_** as the culprit. **_Csrss_** is a so-called [Client/Server Runtime Subsystem](https://docs.microsoft.com/en-us/sysinternals/learn/windows-internals) whose task is to provide the Windows susbsystem functionality (I/O, windowing, process creation, etc) to applications and other subsystems.
+- Lines **38** and **40** identify **_csrss_** as the culprit. **_Csrss_** is a so-called [Client/Server Runtime Subsystem](https://docs.microsoft.com/en-us/sysinternals/learn/windows-internals) whose task is to provide the Windows subsystem functionality (I/O, windowing, process creation, etc) to applications and other subsystems.
 It is an essential OS component other subsystems rely on and, therefore, csrss is marked as a critical process meaning that its termination will lead to a system crash.
 It explains the bug check code perfectly well.
 Despite being "critical", csrss still runs in user mode; we should keep it in mind.

-Of course, the most significant finding at this stage is the offset of instruction calling _NtTerminateProcess_ -- it is located in the function **_csrss!main_** at offset `0x3d4 - <length of call instruction>` (see line **70**).
+Of course, the most significant finding at this stage is an offset of instruction calling _NtTerminateProcess_ -- it is located in the function **_csrss!main_** at offset `0x3d4 - <length of call instruction>` (see line **70**).
 The next logical step would be an analysis of **_csrss!main_** disassembly in the hope of tracing back the error origin.

 ### Identifying the Faulty Function and Retrieving its Error Code